mathieucaroff/cellex/DOCUMENTATION.md

 - The directional arrows move the camera in the given direction by a twelfth of the width or the height of the view
 - The Home / End / PageUp / PageDown keys move the camera by the full width or height of the view

-## View header

-The view header has three parts:

-- the **rule** input
-- the genesis selector
-- the autosizing buttons

 ### Rule Input